 The Burrow moved into our permanent building, a former hostel, in 2015.
-It is a 13-bedroom house, home to nine adults, one child, one cat and one tortoise.
+It is a 13-bedroom house, home to ten adults, one child, one cat and one tortoise.
 Several organisations and small businesses operate from The Burrow.

 The Burrow is guided by a set of rules and principles outlined in our Secondary Rules, which you can read here.

 A housing co-operative is a group of people who live in a property they own and democratically run together.
 Each member of the housing co-operative becomes a director of an organisation which owns the house.
 As such, we collectively manage the property – setting the rents, organising repairs, etc. Each member has a say on what we do with the place without the cost of owning a house.

 The Burrow is an associate member of the Radical Routes network.

 Radical Routes is a network of radical co-ops whose members are committed to working for positive social change.
 The network is made up mainly of housing co-ops of various sizes (none with more than 17 members), a few workers co-ops and a couple of social centres.